artemgilmanov/DataStructures/Array/about.md

 Deleting the first element of the Array.
 Deletion at any given index.

-Deleting From the End of an Array
+## Deleting From the End of an Array

 Deletion at the end of an Array is similar to people standing in a line, also known as a queue.
 The person who most recently joined the queue (at the end) can leave at any time without disturbing the rest of the queue.
 Deleting from the end of an Array is the least time consuming of the three cases.
 Recall that insertion at the end of an Array was also the least time-consuming case for insertion.

 So, how does this work in code?
 Before we look at this, let's quickly remind ourselves what the length of an Array means.
 Here is some code that creates an Array with room for 10 elements, and then adds elements into the first 6 indexes of it.

-Here is the equivalent C# code:

 ```csharp
 // Declare an integer array of 10 elements.